What Is Dyslexia? Signs, Types, Strengths, and Effective Strategies for Dyslexia Support

 Substituting incorrect words

-At this stage, dyslexia may also manifest emotional symptoms, such as anxiety before reading aloud or a reluctance to engage in reading.
+At this stage, dyslexia may also manifest emotional traits, such as anxiety before reading aloud or a reluctance to engage in reading.

 Teen and Adult Signs of Dyslexia